 Point and Shoot Cameras

-Often called a compact camera, the point and shoot is a great option for your pet photo shoot if you don’t have a smartphone or if wrangling a heavy DSLR is just not what you want to do.
+The compact camera or ‘point and shoot’ is a great option for your pet photoshoot.
+It’s great if you don’t have a smartphone or if wrangling a heavy DSLR does not appeal.

-To find a good one do an online search for the ‘best compact camera’ type posts.
+To find a good camera do an online search for the ‘best compact camera’ type posts.
 Each year new models come out so do a search for the one you like.

-I have included the Powershot SX 530 in the camera recommendations for this post, as I have seen it in action and been impressed by the results.
-Check it out at our the link.
+I have included the Powershot SX 530 in the camera recommendations for this post.
+I have seen it in action and been impressed by the results.
+Check it out at the link.

 If you have a recent smartphone, it will have a good camera.
 That camera will shoot images and video of outstanding quality.
 The more recent the iPhone or Android ‘phone the higher the image resolution will be your pictures will be but all phones take good pictures.

 Your smartphone capacity – the number of pictures you can take, will depend on the model but I have never run out of space on my iPhone and I shoot lots of pictures.

-- Smartphones can be fitted with a super close-up macro lens.
+- Smartphones can be fitted with a close-up macro lens.

 - You can change the image resolution on many newer models.
-This makes our images printable as a canvas or card.
+This makes your images printable on a canvas or as a greetings card.

-I am putting my own Canon 1300D, known in the US as the Rebel T6, in the spotlight as I am enjoying my first explorations into the world of the DSLR.
-It’s great to be using the kind of camera used by famous photographers, although I guess these days even they have smartphone cameras too.
+I am putting my own Canon 1300D, (the Rebel T6) in the spotlight here.
+I am enjoying my first explorations into the world of DSLR photography.
+It’s great to use a camera like the professionals do, although they may use smartphone cameras too.